-(A) To be granted a license to practice dentistry in this state, a graduate of an unaccredited dental college located outside the United States shall file a written application with the secretary of the state dental board.
+(A) To be granted a license to practice dentistry in this state, a graduate of an unaccredited dental college located outside the United States shall file an application with the state dental board.
 The application shall be on a form prescribed by the board and verified by oath.
 Each applicant shall furnish satisfactory proof to the board that the applicant has met all of the following requirements:

-(1) Successful passage of either the "Test Of English as a Foreign Language" (TOEFL) with a score of six hundred fifty, or attainment of level 109 in the "English Language Service Test".
+(1) A passing score of at least 75% on either the "Test Of English as a Foreign Language" (TOEFL) or the "English Language Service Test".
 This requirement may be waived by the board at its discretion;

 (2) Be at least eighteen years of age;

 (4) Have passed parts I and II of the examination given by the National dental examiners or the Integrated national board.

 (5) Have passed a written jurisprudence examination administered by the state dental board under division (F)(2) of section 4715.03 of the Revised Code.